 Duplicating a Flow

-To create a copy of an existing flow:
+To create a copy of an existing flow:- Click the three dots (⋯) next to a flow

 - Select Duplicate